drmikeh/todo-express/README.md

-# Simple TODO App in Express and Mongoose
+# Simple TODO app in Express and MongoDB with Mongoose

 Technologies: